BLTerrell/bikesharing/README.md

 `Unknown` genders have almost a consistent amount of trips with durations between 6 and 25 minutes.
 These data points could be attributed to tourists.

 ##### Trips by Gender (Weekday Per Hour)
-`Male` and `Female` both reflect that the busiest times are during hours travelling to and from work.
+`Male` and `Female` both reflect that the busiest times are during hours traveling to and from work.
 `Unkown` genders look to take trips most frequently on the weekend.
 Again leading to the potential association of tourists.

 ### Customer vs Subscriber Breakdown